-Any and all references to "he", "him" or "his" implies male and female members.
+All references to "he", "him" or "his" implies male and female members.

 NAME AND COLOURS

 - 1. The Club shall be called the GORING GAP BOAT CLUB LTD. hereafter known as the CLUB. - 2.
 The colours shall be Kingfisher Blue and Deep Orange.